nuhame/mlpug/README.md

 # mlpug
 Mlpug is a machine learning library agnostic framework for model training.

-So much of the functionality you need to train your machine learning model is independent of the machine learning library your using, e.g. PyTorch and Tensorflow.
+A lot of the functionality you need to train your machine learning model is independent of the machine learning library you're using, e.g. PyTorch and Tensorflow.
 For instance,

  * checkpoint management,